m-lutter/portfolio/Circuit 1: 5421 BCD/readme.md

 ![Tinkercad 5421-BCD Circuit](Circuit1.png)

 ## Finding and Optimizing Boolean Expressions
-You can see my work for the truth table, Quine Mccluskey Method, and PI table [Here](https://docs.google.com/spreadsheets/d/1PlTn39krXxWB7WWezo5svpjv6j29pWgZNtsgPc2RA4U/edit?usp=sharing)
+You can see my work for the truth table, Quine Mccluskey Method, and PI table [Here](https://docs.google.com/spreadsheets/d/1PlTn39krXxWB7WWezo5svpjv6j29pWgZNtsgPc2RA4U/edit?usp=sharing).
+Pictures will also be included below.

 # The Truth Table
 My input comes from a 4 input DIP switch, so 5421 BCD has some repeat values and some values out of bounds for a 7 segment display.